Throughout the Twin Cities, Southview Design landscaping customers are enthusiastic about referring us to friends, neighbors, and family.

 Landscape designers and architects from Southview Design share their knowledge and expertise with ideas, news, knowledge and trends.

 While you might be tempted to give your lawn, plants, and trees extra water and fertilizer during a drought, these practices can actually do more harm than good.
-If there is a drought, keep these tips in mind:
+When there is a drought, keep these tips in mind:

 Water turf LESS frequently in order to conserve water.
 Allow grasses to go dormant during extremely dry weather.
 Mulching around new plants will help retain soil moisture.